 * * * * *

-(c) This part also establishes a maximum allowable fossil fuel-generated energy consumption standard for new Federal buildings that are low-rise residential buildings and major renovations to Federal buildings that are low-rise residential buildings, for which design for construction began on or after [Insert date one year after date of publication in the Federal register].
+(b) This part also establishes a maximum allowable fossil fuel-generated energy consumption standard for new Federal buildings that are low-rise residential buildings and major renovations to Federal buildings that are low-rise residential buildings, for which design for construction began on or after [date one year after date of publication in the Federal register].

-7. In § 435.2:
+9. In § 435.2:

 a.
-Add in alphabetical order, the definitions of “Combined heat and power (CHP) system,” “District Energy System,” “Fiscal Year (FY),” and “Power Purchase Agreement” and
+Add in alphabetical order, the definitions of “Combined heat and power (CHP) system,” “Construction cost,” “District energy system,” “Fiscal year (FY),” “Major renovation,” “Power purchase agreement,” and “Renewable energy certificate”;

 b.
-Revise the definition of “Proposed Building.”
+Revise the definition of “New Federal building” and “Proposed building”; and